-Characterising the Higgs boson with ATLAS data from Run 2 of the LHC
+Characterising the Higgs boson with ATLAS data from the LHC Run-2

 Collaboration